Payment Terms (July 2023 Version)

 4. Our Fees

 You agree to pay the applicable fees listed on the Fee Schedule for use of the Payment Services (‘Payment Services Fees’ and, together with the SaaS Fees (as defined in the SaaS Terms), collectively, the ‘Fees’).
-All Payment Services Fees are shown exclusive of any value added tax (‘VAT’) and Square Europe reserves the right to charge VAT should there be a change in tax law or in the approach of the relevant tax authorities.
-You agree that all Fees are charged when a transaction is processed and are deducted first from the transferred or collected funds and thereafter from the Balance (as defined in Section 15) in your Square Account or your linked bank account.
+All Payment Services Fees are shown exclusive of any value added tax (‘VAT’) and Square Europe reserves the right to charge VAT including upon any change in Tax law or in the approach of the relevant tax authorities.
+You agree that all Fees are charged when a transaction is processed and are deducted first from the transferred or collected funds and thereafter from the Balance (as defined in Section 15) in your Square Account or your Linked Bank Account.
 We reserve the right to change the Payment Services Fees upon two months’ advance notice.
 You will be deemed to have accepted the changes unless you notify Square Support to the contrary before the changes come into force.
 You have the right to terminate the Payment Terms immediately and without charge before the proposed date of entry into force of the revised Payment Services Fees.
 All Payment Services Fees to be collected or paid in respect of the Payment Services are denominated in pound sterling.

 In accepting these Payment Terms, you confirm that you have requested a single blended rate Fee and not fees that may differ across Networks, categories and brands of Cards.
 With our blended rate Fee, Square absorbs these costs.
 Furthermore, given your selection of blended rate Fees, you confirm your request that we do not individually specify information about the different Network and Card issuer fees that may apply.